 01 / Challenge

-The UAE ranked as the sixth laziest nation in the world.
-In a comfort-obsessed culture with little exercise heritage, Adidas needed to launch Boost — a running shoe built on a revolutionary energy-return compound.
-The challenge wasn't just awareness.
-It was making a technical performance story feel exciting to an audience that wasn't yet running.
+The UAE ranked as the sixth laziest country in the world.
+In a culture built around comfort, with little exercise heritage, Adidas needed to launch Boost — a running shoe engineered around a revolutionary energy-return compound.
+The challenge wasn't just product awareness.
+It was making a technical performance story feel urgent and exciting to an audience that wasn't yet running.

 02 / Idea